Toy Museum (Brussels)

-The Toy Museum (Musée du jouet; Speelgoedmuseum) is a museum of toys and games in Brussels, Belgium.
-It was opened on 14 November 1990.
-The core collection was amassed by a family of amateur toy enthusiasts and has grown through donations by the public as well as purchases.
+The Toy Museum (Musée du jouet; Speelgoedmuseum) was a museum of toys and games in Brussels, Belgium.
+Opened on 14 November 1990, the core collection was amassed by a family of amateur toy enthusiasts and grew through public donations as well as purchases.

-The museum is housed in a former mansion with 1000 sqm of exhibition space on three floors, located at 24, rue de l'Association/Verenigingstraat, in the City of Brussels.
-It is home to over 25,000 historic toys and games, mostly from the 1950s to the 1980s, with the oldest dating back to 1830.
-It is owned and operated by André Raemdonck.
+The museum was housed in a former mansion with 1000 sqm of exhibition space on three floors, located at 24, rue de l'Association/Verenigingstraat, in the Freedom Quarter.
+It housed over 25,000 historic toys and games, mostly from the 1950s to the 1980s, with the oldest dating back to 1830.
+It was owned and operated by the late André Raemdonck.
+It closed permanently in 2018.